dotnet/docs/docs/core/versions/binding.md

 - Select a runtime to run an application (for example, with `dotnet run`).
 - Select a runtime to publish an application (with `dotnet publish`).

 The installation structure is machine global and in the path by default.
-This rule enables a developer to access all .NET Core versions from any command prompt.
 The structure enables updating all apps to use a new .NET Core patch version by installing it in this central structure/location.
 You may also use private .NET Core installations without use of the path.

 .NET Core applies a set of policies that determines which versions of the .NET Core runtime and SDK are used.
 The different scenarios and policies are defined in this document.

 These policies perform the following roles:

-- Provide an implicit "version manager" experience.
 - Enable easy and efficient deployment of .NET Core, including security and reliability updates.
 - Enable developers to use the latest tools and commands independent of target runtime.